Skip To Content

 By default, ArcGIS determines the pixel size for generating the overviews by identifying the HiPS values of the underlying images.
 This can result in the pixel sizes varying in different areas.
 Therefore, most workflows set a specific pixel size at which the overviews should be created.
 The optimum size to create the overviews is often dependent on the width and size of the source data and if the source data contains pyramids.

-If the source data does not contain pyramids then the following rule of thumb can be used:
+If the source data does not contain pyramids, the following rule can be used:

 BasedPixelSize for Overviews = Average(LoPS)*2.5

-If the source does contain pyramids (typically recommended) then the following rule of thumb can be used:
+If the source does contain pyramids (typically recommended), the following rule can be used:

 BasedPixelSize for Overviews = Width of typical image / 1500

-It is also recommended that the value not be defined to too many decimal places (for example, use 1.2 vs 1.234567).
+It is also recommended that the value not be defined to more than one decimal place (for example, use 1.2 versus 1.234567).

-In either case, if the service is to be used in web maps on ArcGIS Online using the standard Mercator Auxiliary sphere basemaps, then there is slight additional advantage to use one of the following depending on the projection of the mosaic dataset:
+In either case, if the service is to be used in web maps on ArcGIS Online using the standard Mercator Auxiliary sphere basemaps, use one of the following, depending on the projection of the mosaic dataset:

 MetersDecimal DegreesFeet